Five Benefits of Volunteering in Your Community

 It helps meet the needs of people in your community.

 If you are a visually impaired volunteer, you can benefit from volunteering your time and skills to help meet the needs of people and organizations in your community.
-Even during this time of social distancing, you can still help your community from the comfort of your own home.
+Even during this time of social distancing, you can still help your community from the comfort of your home.

 It helps your career.